 Majority of users frustrated by disruptive ads, aware of ad blocking [Survey]

-84 percent of respondents said ad interruptions were too frequent.
+84 percent of respondents in global consumer survey said ad interruptions were too frequent.

 The cat-and-mouse game between publishers, advertisers and consumers may soon turn into an outright cat fight.
 A new global consumer survey from Accenture shows growing consumer frustration with ads and a desire of some to opt out of ads entirely.